Everything you need to know about alumni interviews in a 3 minute read

 • Prepare for 20-60 minutes: Know about the school.
 There is a reason they volunteer for this: they love their school.
 Come prepared with basic knowledge about the school they love.

-• Come with a notebook & writing instrument: You don’t have to take notes, but you may want to jot down a few items during the interview
+• Come with a notebook & writing instrument: You don’t have to take notes, but you may want to jot down a few items during the interview.

 • Research your interviewer beforehand: Google/LinkedIn.
 This will help with possible questions.
-The more you get the interviewer talking about themselves, the better (people love talking about themselves!)
+The more you get the interviewer talking about themselves, the better (people love talking about themselves)!

-• Realize this interview is really not that important: See next section.
+• Realize this interview is really not that important: See the next section.
 Be genuine, be willing to listen…and that’s about all you need to do.

 Alumni interviews: Don’t worry, they’re less important than they seem